 *Self-nominations or packages that are compiled by the nominee will not be accepted

 2. Only Three Letters of Support

 a.
 Letters of support must not exceed three per package

-Please find the Patrick Phillips Award for Staff Service Checklist for your reference here.
+Please find the Patrick Phillips Award for Staff Service Sample Nomination Package for your reference here.

 Patrick S. Phillips was Director of Administration at UTSC, a position he held for 15 years until his retirement in 1999.
 Upon his retirement, an endowed award was established in his name.
 The Patrick S. Phillips Award for Staff Service commemorates the outstanding leadership and achievements left by Phillips during his years of service at UTSC.